VolcanoBytes/VolcanoBytes/README.md

 - 👋 Hi, I’m @VolcanoBytes
 - 👀 I’m interested in ...
-GameDev,Pixel Art, Music & Art
+GameDev, Pixel Art, Chip-Tune & RetroGaming
-- 🌱 I’m currently developing ...
-Galactic Wars EX
+- 🌱 I’m currently working on ...
+Galactic Wars EX (Steam, XBox, PS5, PS4, Switch)
 - 📫 How to reach me ... twitter: https://twitter.com/VolcanoBytes
 <!---
 VolcanoBytes/VolcanoBytes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.